scolecite/mica-gd355/lectures/proj-parametric-design.md

 - research (company/event, people, example, visuals)
 - decide what data to collect (personal info, momentary info, )
+- develop concept.
-- develop concept. how to visualize. how to connect to the theme/identity.
+- how to visualize. how to connect to the theme/identity. (figurative, abstract)

 -----